Definitions and Descriptions

 - Evidence Table 1C Pharmacotherapy and Combined Treatment

-Prevention of PSD
+Prevention of Post-Stroke Depression

-Anxiety Following Stroke
+Treatment of Anxiety Following Stroke